Entanglement-interference complementarity and experimental demonstration in a superconducting circuit: Results

 where $V=C_{0}V_{0}$ is the fringe visibility.
-The concurrence between the interfering qubit and the WPD is (see Supplemental Material)
+This visibility and the qubit-WPD entanglement satisfy the equality (see Supplementary Note 2)

-We note that both the fringe visibility and the qubit-WPD concurrence is reduced by a factor of $C_{0}$ due to the imperfection of the coherence between the paths before the qubit-WPD coupling, while the distinguishability, $D=\sqrt{1-V_{0}^{2}}$, is not affected.
-The fringe visibility and the qubit-WPD concurrence satisfies the equality

-On the other hand, $D^{2}+V^{2}>C_{0}^{2}$ unless $C_{0}=1$.
+This implies that both the qubit-WPD concurrence and the fringe visibility are reduced by a factor of $C_0$ due to the decoherence between the paths before the qubit-WPD coupling.
+In distinct contrast, the distinguishability, $D=\sqrt{1-V_0^2}$, is not affected by the decoherence, and consequently, $D^{2}+V^{2}>C_{0}^{2}$ unless $C_{0}=1$.
 The results can be interpreted as follows.
 The conditional unitary evolution arising from the qubit-WPD coupling corresponds to an incoherent operation, which cannot produce entanglement when the qubit is in an incoherent state before this operation \cite{Chuan_Tan_pra2018}.
 Both the interference and the qubit-WPD entanglement originate from the original coherence of the interfering qubit; this coherence, as a resource, can be either converted to entanglement or used for interference.
 For a given coherence resource, the more the amount of entanglement, the weaker the interference effect.
 In contrast, the distinguishability does not depend on the coherence resource; instead, it is determined by the distance between the WPD states associated with the two paths.
 For example, even for $C_{0}=0$, $D$ can reach 1 as long as the two WPD states are orthogonal.
-The equality of Eq. (\ref{e10}) also holds for the unbalanced interferometer, where the two paths are not equally populated before coupling to the WPD (see Supplemental Material).
+The equality of Eq. (\ref{new eq7}) also holds for the unbalanced interferometer, where the two paths are not equally populated before coupling to the WPD (see Supplementary Note 1).
+We note that this equality represents a more general triality relation, which reduces to the previously proposed triality equality \cite{Jakob_pra2007,Jakob_oc2010,Tabish_ol2021,Abhinash_pra2022,Zela_ol2018,Qian_prr_2020,Yoon_SciAdv_2021,Marcos_pla2021,Qin_npjqi2019} when the interfering qubit is initially a pure state so that $C_{0}^{2}=1-P^{2}$, where $P$ denotes the predictability.